-During the nine month period ended June 30, 2015, interest expense of \$10,571 (2014 - \$7,969) has been recorded as a result of this loan.
-During the period ended June 30, 2015, \$42,500 of the loan was repaid to the shareholder
+During the three month period ended December 31, 2015, interest expense of \$4,925 (2013 - \$2,235) has been recorded as a result of this loan.

 On January 14, 2015 the company extended the term of the outstanding shareholder's demand promissory notes.
 The shareholder's loan has been extended to January 15, 2017 at a fixed rate of 6% per annum paid (or accrued) semi-annually.
-The principal together with any accrued interest will become due and will be paid in full on demand for any given 12 month period from the date of repayment.
+The consolidated principal together with any accrued interest will become due and will be paid in full on demand so long as such payment does not reduce the Company's ability to complete its product development work plan for any given 12 month period from the date of repayment.